YanjieHe/YanjieHe.github.io/_posts/2017-09-08-Text-Co-Occurrence-For-Hunger-Games.md

 ![Network Graph](https://raw.githubusercontent.com/YanjieHe/YanjieHe.github.io/master/_posts/2018-09-08-Text-Co-Occurrence-For-Hunger-Games-figures/network_graph_greater_than_three.png)

 This graph looks much better!
 The graph provides some interesting data regarding the relationship between main characters.
 Those who have closer relationship indeed have more frequent co-occurrence in the story.
 The people that do not show up together with others look more alienated in the network.
 That is consistent with our common sense.
-Why Peeta would spent his weekend with President Snow rather thant Katniss or Haymitch?
+Why Peeta would spent his weekend with President Snow rather than Katniss or Haymitch?